 Intern: Date:

-Primary Superv risor:
+Primary Supe ervisor:

-Clinical Manag er:
+Clinical Mana ager:

-Please attach a the following: ll documents and relevant information to this coversheet.
-Documentation should include
+Please attach n all documents and relevant inforn :: nation to this coversheet.
+D ocumentation should include

-• A complete and concise statement of your appeal/grievance.
-Please only include one appeal/grievance per form.
-A discussion of any policy or procedural violation (if applicable) The date of the violation Any discussion of the specific resolution you seek Any other documentation that you feel would be relevant to this incident
+• A complete and concise stater appeal/grievance per form.
+A discussion of any policy or pro The date of the violation Any discussion of the specific re Any other documentation that y ocedural violation (if applica ble)

-If needed, you agency profess are encouraged to seek assistance and/or advise from any senior staff member or non- ional.
+If needed, you ou are encouraged to seek assistar ssional. nce and/or advise from any senior staff member or non

-Intern Signatur
+Intern Signat ure Da te